 What are some other types of charitable foundations, nonprofits or assistive businesses?

 A wide variety of additional organizations types also offer financial assistance to people whose diagnoses or need may not fit into a specific covered category.
 For more examples, please review information in the “Additional Resources” section of our helpful resources page

 We think knowing more about any type of organization you plan to contact is important.
 If you locate a potential resource, you should research it through GuideStar or the Better Business Bureau prior to connecting with it to fully understand its purpose and reputation.

 What other government agencies and programs exist?

 Federal, state and local government agencies may offer public assistance to people who meet eligibility requirements, and this assistance may vary from program to program.
 Government programs usually prioritize people who are low-income, disabled, senior citizens or minors.
 You can find a list of all U.S. government benefits at USA.gov or by contacting a relevant government office.

 Examples: SSDI (Social Security Disability Insurance), SSI (Supplemental Security Income), SNAP (the Supplemental Nutrition Assistance Program), LIHEAP (Low Income Home Energy Assistance Program) and Community Services Block Grants.

 CVC health insurance counselors offer knowledgeable counseling on many types of government agencies and programs.
 Our patient advocates help people apply for and receive government benefits including Social Security Income and Social Security Disability Insurance.
-Check back with us for more info on two government programs—low-income subsidies and state-run pharmaceutical assistance programs (SPAPs).
+Check back with us for more info on two government programs—low-income subsidies and state-run pharmaceutical assistance programs (SPAPs) in an upcoming blog.